 Director and Lead Trainer

 David is a certified Somatic Coach through the Strozzi Institute and Stuart Heller’s Five Rings Coaching Institute.
-He is a certified international trainer of Nonviolent Communication and a teacher, practitioner of Aikido for 30 years and a Master Goldsmith- www.goldmuse.net .
+He is a certified international trainer of Nonviolent Communication and a teacher, practitioner of Aikido since 1983 and a Master Goldsmith- www.goldmuse.net .
 He offers individual coaching, workshops and classes designed to help his clients develop their abilities to self-direct, self-generate, and navigate through the complexities of life with greater clarity and integrity.
 He leads trainings locally and around the world—in his community, schools, prisons, and communities on four continents.

 David and his wife Judith co-founded an intentional community, where they have raised their family over the past twenty years.
 They have devoted their adult lives to practicing community, committing themselves to an integrated and intentional way of life.